xueyiju/chocopy-wasm-compiler-B/design/Compiler B Front-end user interface conflicts.md

 ## 1. Bignums
 For the bignums, they change every number fields in ast and ir to bigint.

-The confict might exist when we want to demonstrate the int fields of an object, we need to use the function `reconstructBigint` to get the number of that fields.
+The confict might exist when we want to demonstrate the int fields of an object because we are not sure weather the int is wasm int or the bigint.
+We need to use the function `reconstructBigint` to get the number of that fields.

 ## 2. Built-in libraries/Modules/FFI